mjdamgaard/UP-Web-Project/README.md

 This is opposed to approach of this project, which aims to develop such applications on top of databases instead (i.e. SDBs).
-These applications will then be accessed through limited number of web domains, instead of having them run on top of the entire web at once.
+These applications will then be accessed through a limited number of web domains, instead of having them run on top of the entire web at once.

 *For more on how this project relates to the Semantic Web, and what it tries*